Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-8jD6INRCUQg.md

 ### Transcript

-> will you ever implement gravity to the building objects no i don't think that's going to happen i'm pretty sure pretty sure that looks like sounds like a lot of simulation that we don't do enough of in the game i i guess a bunch of programming positions just opened up yeah maybe maybe
+> will you ever implement gravity to the building objects no I don't think that's going to happen I'm pretty sure pretty sure that looks like sounds like a lot of simulation that we don't do enough of in the game- I guess a bunch of programming positions just opened up yeah maybe maybe